chriswilson2020/bottlenecks/Readme.md

 ./bottleneck.sh
 ```

+Potential bottlenecks are printed to the screen.
 After completion, you can check the `system_performance.txt` file for the collected metrics and the identified bottlenecks.

 ### Contribution